 Once I see the first of these birds arrive in the fall, I start broadcasting a few handfuls of white proso millet seed on the ground near the closest brush pile each day.
 The sparrows use the brush pile as cover and will venture out from it to grab some seed, retreating back to it when they feel threatened.
 They love this seed.
 If you put some out and a sparrow finds it, the next day there are bound to be more sparrows and then even more as the news spreads in subsequent days.

 Sparrows are mostly ground feeding birds.
-While House Sparrows will also eat from feeders, in my yard, seeing other sparrows on one of the feeders is a rare event and even the House Sparrows seem to actually prefer seed on the ground.
+While House Sparrows and some Chipping Sparrows will also eat from feeders, in my yard, seeing other sparrows on one of the feeders is a rare event and even the Chipping and House Sparrows seem to actually prefer seed on the ground.
 Occasionally one of the white-throats will pop up on a feeder to check things out and grab some seed and I’ve seen juncos do it a couple of times, but otherwise, the sparrows are on the ground, doing their funny little hop back dance to expose hidden seed.
 So while I normally don’t spread seed on the ground, for this I make an exception.
 I do try to not go too crazy with it though, so that most of what I toss out there is eaten in a day or two.
 (Seed on the ground, especially once it gets wet, can rot or get moldy.)

 White proso millet (not red millet), while a favorite of sparrows, unfortunately also is welcome to some of the big flock birds of winter.
 Spreading millet, especially broadcasting over a wide area on the ground, can draw in the large mixed flocks of Red-Winged Blackbirds, Common Grackles, European Starlings and Brown-Headed Cowbirds.
 These flocks can be a problem when they descend on the yard because they tend to force out most or all of the other birds while they are there.
 They can eat a lot of seed too!